Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized

 Grand Duke of Frankfurt Dalberg 12 July 1806

-Duke of Cleves and Berg Murat 12 July 1806
+Grand Duke of Cleves and Berg Murat 12 July 1806

-Duke of Nassau-Usingen
+Grand Duke of Hesse-Darmstadt

-Nassau 12 July 1806
+Hesse 12 July 1806

 Prince of Nassau-Weilburg Nassau 12 July 1806

-Prince of Hohenzollern-Sigmaringen Hohenzollern
+of Hohenzollern-Sigmaringen Hohenzollern 12 July 1806

 Prince of Hohenzollern-Hechingen Hohenzollern 12 July 1806